stefan-peng/oboeta/README.md

 I wrote Oboeta to combine electronic and paper flashcards into a hybrid system.
 The scripts are deliberately minimalistic so that you can format the flashcard data however you want.
 Although I wrote Oboeta to help me maintain a hybrid flashcard system, I could build a full-featured flashcard program on top of it.
 But I don't plan to.  (^_^)

-Here's how the system works: You have maintain a collection of paper flashcards.
-You can organize them any way you like provided that each one has a unique identifier.
+Here's how the hybrid system works: You maintain a collection of paper flashcards organized any way you like provided that each one has a unique identifier.
 (I use monotonically-increasing positive integers for mine.)
 On the electronic side, you maintain two plain UTF-8-encoded text files:

 1. a [CSV][CSV] file (the "deck") containing one flashcard per line, each beginning with the flashcard's unique identifier; and
 2. a CSV file (the "log") containing records of flashcard reviews.